thedanielvogelsang/carbon_collective_samplecode__rails/README.md

 # README

-This repo samples code from my recent employer, and was constructed in a Rails framework and optimized for speed and serialization using a PostgreSQL database.
-The samples include RESTful controllers, a TDD spec suite, provisions and gems for security and password management, as well as a serialized API dependant on a few dozen associated models -- which together form the backbone of the API.
-Views were not relevant to our backend API, as it is one of several modular applications (including AWS and React) that together formed the alpha launch for Carbon Collective.
+This repo samples code from my recent employer, and was constructed in a Rails framework and using a PostgreSQL database to store user data related to household energy-intensive activities (water, heat, and electricity bills).

+The sample includes a well-constructed schema managing dozens of independent yet associated models, RESTful (and non-RESTful -- depending on our needs) routes/controllers, a TDD spec suite, provisions and gems for security, backend workers and password management, as well as a serialized JSON-returning API -- which together form the backbone of the our application.
+Views were not relevant to our backend API, as it is one of several modular applications (including AWS and React) interacting to make up the alpha launch for Carbon Collective.

 <b>Carbon Collective is an environmental startup launching the first web app for consolidated and holistic carbon foot-printing.first web app for consolidated and holistic carbon foot-printing.</b>